FilipeLopes/MINI_BLOG/README.md

     8.2. components (for the created components in the project) 8.3. hooks (for the created hooks in the project) 8.4. context (for all the created context in the project)

+Firebase instalation:

+1. Access firebase at google and criate a new db
+2. In "Get started by adding Firebase to your app" select web and register the app with a nickname, at the end select "continue to console"
+3. In the root file open the terminal and type "npm i firebase@9.16.0" (the last version is showing an error)